yukoba/nd4j/getstarted.md

 The DL4J dependencies you add to the POM will vary with the nature of your project.

-In addition to the core dependency, given below, you may also want to install deeplearning4j-cli for the command-line interface, deeplearning4j-scaleout for running parallel on Hadoop or Spark, and others as needed.
-A full list can be seen by searching for *deeplearning4j* on Maven Central.
+In addition to the core dependency, given below, you may also want to install deeplearning4j-cli for the command-line interface, deeplearning4j-scaleout for running parallel on Hadoop or Spark, and others as needed. <!--A full list can be seen by searching for *deeplearning4j* on Maven Central.-->

 		   <dependency>
 		     <groupId>org.deeplearning4j</groupId>